87North Productions: Projects in development

-87North has several projects in development with Universal.
-This includes Kung Fu and Versus.
-Also in development are the feature films Ruby, a female assassin action feature written by Kat Wood for Amazon, and an untitled film based off and starring American rock band Weezer.
-For television, Leitch and McCormick have several projects in development, including My Friend Pedro, based on the video game of the same name.
+The company has several projects in development with Universal.
+This includes the action films Kung Fu and Versus.
+Other films in development are Ruby, a female assassin action film written by Kat Wood for Amazon MGM Studios, and an untitled film based on, and starring, American rock band Weezer.
+The company is set to produce a television series adaptation of My Friend Pedro, based on the video game of the same name.